LunarG/VulkanSamples/API-Samples/Tutorial/markdown/10-init_render_pass.md

 The subpass definition is straightforward and would be more interesting if you were doing multiple subpasses.
+And you might be interested in doing subpasses if you were doing some pre-processing or post-processing of your graphics data, perhaps for ambient occlusion or some other effect.
-But the point of the subpass definition is to indicate which attachments are active during the subpass.
+But here, the subpass definition is useful for indicating which attachments are active during the subpass.

     VkAttachmentReference color_reference = {};